Pieloth/ASUS-G713PV-fix/README.md

 |Armoury Crate| Not tested |
 | Windows version | Tests done with latest French Windows 11 version|

-## Modifiying the software configuration
+## Modifiying the drivers configuration
-Laptop software configuration can be changed, nVidia, AMD+Chipset drivers, etc...
+Laptop drivers configuration can be changed, nVidia, AMD+Chipset drivers, etc...

-In such case, the way to go is the following:
+In such case, the way to go is as follows:
 1. Upgrade nVidia driver, reboot
 2. Upgrade AMD + Chipset driver, reboot
-3. Check availability of Windows updates (Including advanced updates), and if any, install and reboot
+3. Check availability of Windows updates (Including advanced updates), and if any, install them and reboot
-4. MANDATORY: If step 2. is executed and new chipset is installed, then run again the Firwmare updater 2006_1E (Disconnect all USB devices before!!), in order to program AsMedia chip, accordingly to the newer chipset configuration
+4. MANDATORY: If step 2. is executed and new chipset drivers are installed, then run again the Firwmare updater 2006_1E (Be sure to Disconnect all USB devices before!!), in order to program AsMedia chip, accordingly to the newer chipset configuration
 5. Run this batch script
-6. Then, in case of unstability with Bluetooth LE devices, (Bluetooth mouse, XBOX Elite controller, ...), reinstall the Mediatek Bluetooth driver, from the Device Manager
+6. Then, in case of unstability seen with Bluetooth LE devices, (Bluetooth mouse, XBOX Elite controller, ...), reinstall the Mediatek Bluetooth driver, simply from the Device Manager </br>(Select Mediatek Bluetooth driver -> Update driver -> check my computer for drivers -> Choose from my computer -> reselect the same Mediatek driver and click Ok)

 > [!WARNING]
 > Rollbacking AMD Chipset driver is a bit tricky, AMD uninstall program does only uninstall graphics driver. </br>Uninstalling Chipset requires to remove in device Manager, one by one, the 8 devices modified: